 hired@UCB - Careers, Employability and Placements Service

 hired@UCB is the careers, employability and placements service for students and alumni at University College Birmingham.
-We have a team of specialist and qualified staff with the knowledge and experience to support our students to recognise and build the skills needed to be successful in the world of work.
+Based in the Ground Floor of the new Moss House Campus building, we have a team of specialist and qualified staff with the knowledge and experience to support our students to recognise and build the skills needed to be successful in the world of work.
 Our work is structured around 6 key themes:

 CAREERS INFORMATION, ADVICE AND GUIDANCE